2care2teach4kids

 Providing learning opportunities for young children through outdoor and nature-based programs requires skills and competencies beyond those typically included in foundational early childhood training.

-Educators benefit from adequate professional development and training on topics specific to outdoor and nature-based learning practices.
+Educators can benefit from professional development and training on topics specific to outdoor and nature-based learning practices.
 Quinones (2023) notes that educators' support and attitudes are key in promoting outdoor and nature-based experiences for young children.

 Leadership Support